mchelen/tonyscelfo.com/_posts/2008-09-25-dont-use-esc-in-vi.md

-/2008/09/dont-use-esc-in-vi.html
+---

-Don't use the Esc key in Vi
+title: Don't use the Esc key in Vi
+layout: default
+alias: /2008/09/dont-use-esc-in-vi.html
+---

 Emacs or Vi... that's another conversation.
 But if you are like me and you use Vi, here is a tip that I just learned today.